 Coach Christine coached recreational soccer for a year and coached the All Star team at the conclusion of that season.
 She has coached competitive soccer with the Vaqueros since 2004.
 Coach Christine’s teams have won numerous tournament championships and advanced through several brackets in Presidio League.
-Christine was named Vaqueros coach of the year (2005-2006), is a PYSL Camp Director, and the Assistant Director of the younger girls teams.
+Christine was named Vaqueros coach of the year (2005-2006), is a PYSL Camp Director, and is currently the Director of Player Development.

 Coach Christine loves to coach and uses the opportunity to infuse kids with a passion for the sport.
 She teaches her players about the various aspects of soccer, from the basic fundamental skills to the complex, higher order skills and tactics.
 Her goals are for players to have fun, develop skills, enjoy the sport, and experience teamwork.

 National Youth License

 Coach Doug Lange grew up playing and watching soccer in San Diego.
 The youth teams that he played

 on formed the kernel of what became the Nomads club.
 He played for La Jolla High School and into college, and continues to play soccer in men’s leagues and pick-up games.

 Doug has been coaching for 17 years.
 He coached recreational soccer with PYSL and has coached with Vaqueros since 2002.
 He is a firm believer that a professional must continually expand his or her ability.
 As such, he has attended the US Soccer National Coaching School twice, attended state coaching clinics, spent numerous hours studying videos, books, and periodicals on the subject of coaching soccer, and frequently exchanges ideas with other coaches throughout the world.
 Twice his Vaqueros teams have been Presidio League Champion.